hackt3am/snake-apps/README.md

      - save the entry
 1. Configure "GoogleVoice"
 1. Configure "Total Commander"
-1. Install & configure "Keypass2Android Password Safe" from the Yalp Store
      - create directory /storage/emulated/0/Documents/data
      - copy configuration files from gdrive://Notes/* to above directory
      - configure applications using this configuration.
+1. Install & configure "KeePass DX" from the F-Droid Store
 1. Install & configure "Conversations" from the F-Droid Store
 1. Configure "NetGuard"
      - configure ad blocking (Optional -- refresh the host file to pickup new additions)